koka-community/community-docs/README.md

 - Help each other out
 - Ask questions
 - Contribute
-- Don't be afraid of making mistakes, correct them as quick as possible.
+- Don't be afraid of making mistakes, correct them as quick as possible
+- Always allow having multiple similar APIs side by side
+  - This allows us to gain experience to know which one is best, or which to recommend
+  - If possible provide benchmarks and comparisions to allow us to objectively and subjectively assess and compare the APIs
+- Don't be afraid to make breaking changes, but try to minimize them.
+  - If you do make a breaking change, make sure to
+    - Update the documentation and tests
+    - Add a note in the changelog with the parent commit hash, so that users can checkout a compatible commit
+    - Provide some information on how to migrate from the old API to the new one if possible
 - Scripts should be written in Koka not any other scripting language
-- Other languages should be kept to a minimum (other than interfacing with C, JS, WASM), but those should be kept to a minimum as well.
-Exceptions are made on a repository by repository basis.
+- Other languages should be kept to a minimum
+  - Interfacing with C, JS, WASM is fine but should be kept to a minimum as well
+  - Exceptions are made on a repository by repository basis
-- Static websites should first consider using madoko - an extended Markdown format with lots of extra features. (see https://github.com/koka-community/koka-docs for an example, and http://madoko.org/reference.html for the madoko reference).
+- Static websites should first consider using madoko - an extended Markdown format with lots of extra features.
+  - See https://github.com/koka-community/koka-docs for an example
+  - See http://madoko.org/reference.html for the madoko reference.

 ## Organization